The march of the unstoppable fitness craze

-It actually gets better, research conducted by John Hopkins University has proven that 75 minutes of intense exercise each week can reduce absenteeism figures by 4.1 days per year, and research a little closer to home, a study by Leeds Metropolitan University has shown that when employees go to the gym during their working hours, they become more efficient in managing their time.
+Further research conducted by John Hopkins University has proven that 75 minutes of intense exercise each week can reduce absenteeism figures by 4.1 days per year.
+A UK study by Leeds Metropolitan University also revealed that when employees go to the gym during their working hours, they become more efficient in managing their time.

 So, when all things are considered, it may come as no small surprise that being healthier and more efficient at work can result in happier and more motivated employees.

 To give you a little nudge in the right direction, we’ve put together a few ideas to promote fitness and wellbeing in the workplace.
 Don't worry—you won't have to go as far as installing a state-of-the-art gym!

 Encourage employees to ride their bike to work.
 You could start a cycle to work scheme to help employees purchase a bike.